sophiakim1/sophiakim1/README.md

 While I'm not coding, I like to travel and drink iced latte !
 <br>
 <br>
-I’m currently building my skills in ✨Java & Python ✨ in South Korea.
+I’m currently building my skills in ✨Java & Python ✨
 <br>
 <br>
 👀 You can visit my [portfolio](https://www.sophiakim.ca)